Toritsu-Kasei Station

 Toritsu-Kasei Station (都立家政駅, Toritsu-Kasei-eki) is a railway station on the Seibu Shinjuku Line in Nakano, Tokyo, Japan, operated by the private railway operator Seibu Railway.

 Lines

 Toritsu-Kasei Station is served by the 47.5 km Seibu Shinjuku Line from Seibu-Shinjuku in Tokyo to Hon-Kawagoe in Saitama Prefecture.

+Station layout

+The station consists of two ground-level side platforms serving two tracks.

+Platforms

 History

 Toritsu-Kasei Station opened on 25 December 1937.
 Station numbering was introduced on all Seibu Railway lines during fiscal 2012, with Toritsu-Kasei Station becoming "SS08".

 Passenger statistics

 In fiscal 2013, the station was the 56th busiest on the Seibu network with an average of 17,556 passengers daily.

 The passenger figures for previous years are as shown below.